library-data-platform/ldp/doc/Admin_Guide.md

 8\.
 Direct extraction of large data
 -----------------------------------

-At the time of writing (LDP 0.5), FOLIO modules do not generally offer a performant method of extracting a large number of records.
+At the present time, FOLIO modules do not generally offer a performant method of extracting a large number of records.
 For this reason, a workaround referred to as "direct extraction" has been implemented in the LDP software that allows some data to be extracted directly from a module's internal database, bypassing the module API.
 Direct extraction is currently supported for holdings, instances, and items.
 It can be enabled by adding database connection parameters to a data source configuration, for example:

 ```
 {